balvig/chili/README.md

 ### Define who can see the extension

-Use the active_if block to control whether new the extension is visible or not.
+Use the active_if block to control whether new the extension is active for each user.
 The context of the active_if block is the application controller so you can use any methods available to that.

 ```ruby